The Churchills (TV series): Episode two: The March to War

-Volume two of his book on Marlborough concentrates on events following the Treaty of Ryswick and the pacifism sweeping Britain just as it was in 1930's Britain following the Treaty of Versailles with no wish to fight more wars.
+Volume two of his book on Marlborough concentrates on events following the Treaty of Ryswick and the pacifism sweeping Britain just as it was in 1930s Britain following the Treaty of Versailles with no wish to fight more wars.
 Winston Churchill had visited Munich in 1932 and saw the rise of the Nazi Germany leading to a new war.
 William of Orange died and Queen Anne came to power and Marlborough previously sidelined, as was Winston Churchill, came to the fore to fight the French and its expansionist ideas culminating in the Battle of Blenheim.
 Volume two was published in October 1934 and a copy presented to Stanley Baldwin, Prime Minister of a coalition government.

 Episode three: Grand Strategies

 Volume three of his book on Marlborough highlighted the Battle of Ramillies when Marlborough's use of concentrated cavalry routed the French army and destroyed the morale of the French nation.
-The tactics of concentrated German tanks on the same battlefield of Belgium in the second world war had the same effect leading Winston Churchill to abandon France.
+The tactics of concentrated German tanks on the same battlefield of Belgium in the Second World War had the same effect leading Winston Churchill to abandon France.
 Needing his own Grand Alliance to defeat Hitler Churchill cultivated his friendship with Franklin D. Roosevelt and when America entered the war it was Churchill's strategy that prevailed over American generals who wanted to open a front in Northern France as early as 1942.
 Churchill recognised from his experiences as soldier that German forces were too strong in France and had to be weakened by supplying the Russians fighting on the Eastern Front, bombing German industry and attacking German forces in Africa and Italy.
 This strategy led to a weakening of German troops in Normandy and led to the success of D Day in 1944.